derexwangmang/gg-project-master/README.md

 ## HOW TO RUN

-First clone this repository and install the necessary packages, achieved by running `pip install -r requirements.txt`.
+First clone this repository.
+We recommend creating a virtual enviornment for the packages required in the project.
+To install the necessary packages, run `pip install -r requirements.txt`.
 Next, include `gg2013.json` and `gg2015.json`, the datasets of Twitter tweets, within the directory.

 To see autograder results, run `python autograder.py`.